 For health related problems, see your doctor!
 Change your lifestyle to take care of yourself and get educated about the physical / technical aspects of sexual intimacy (see the TMB Bookstore).

 Now, y’all, do not use this list to blame or shame your spouse.
 Take the time to prayerfully look at what you contribute, both positively and negatively, to your marriage.
-Then look to see how you can help your spouse with what they bring to it also.
-Think: prayer, forgiveness, encouragement, creative ideas…
+Then look to see what you can do to help your spouse with what they bring to it also.